Abhi067852/NOTES/README.md

-Build a note taking app.
+A local storage Note Taking App
 ## Specifications
-- As show in the design, the app should provide support for creating multiple notes.
+- Has support for creating multiple notes.
 - Within a note, you can write any text.
 - Each note should have a "title" and the actual "note".
 - You should be able to save any note.